FAIRmat-NFDI/pynxtools/nexusparser/tools/dataconverter/Readme.md

                        more than one file.)

   --reader TEXT        The reader to use.
-  --yaml TEXT          The path to the YAML file assosciated with --nxdl TEXT          The path to the corresponding NXDL file.  [required] --output TEXT        The path to the output Nexus file to be generated.
+  --nxdl TEXT          The path to the corresponding NXDL file.  [required] --output TEXT        The path to the output Nexus file to be generated.
   --generate-template  Just print out the template generated from given NXDL